herrkaefer/micpipe/README.md

 - **Customizable Global Hotkey**: Select your preferred trigger key from the menu (defaults to Fn)
 - **Invisible Dedicated Window**: Transcription service runs in a dedicated hidden Chrome window to reduce flickering and interference with your normal browsing
 - **Press Esc** during recording to cancel dictation (no paste)
+- **AI Pipe**: Automatically post-process your voice transcription through AI using preset prompts (e.g., Grammar Fix, Email Writer, Vibe Coder)
+- **Editable Slots**: Customize titles and prompts for up to 5 processing slots directly from the menu
+- **Conversation Mode**: Issue direct voice commands to the AI without preset prompts
-- **State Persistence**: Your settings (chosen service, sound, hotkey) are automatically saved and restored on startup
+- **State Persistence**: Your settings (chosen service, sound, hotkey, and custom AI prompts) are automatically saved and restored on startup
-- **Supports both ChatGPT and Google Gemini** as transcription backends
-- **Automatically returns focus** to your original app and pastes the text
 - **Clipboard Preservation**: Automatically restores your original clipboard content after pasting